Wachau Austria - a destination for connoisseurs and slow travellers

 The legend of Richard the Lionheart and his singer Blondel

-When Richard the Lionheart returned from his crusade in the Holy Land, he disguised himself as a pilgrim.
+When Richard the Lionheart returned from his crusade to the Holy Land, he disguised himself as a pilgrim.
 He didn't want to be recognized by the Austrians.
-However, an old comrade in arms recognized him.
-Leopold then threw him in prison in Dürnstein Castle.
-Hadmar von Kuenring, the lord of the castle, took care of his guard.
+An old comrade-in-arms recognized him nonetheless.

-If you want to learn more about it, then it is worth climbing up to Dürnstein Castle via the theme trail.
-On the way there are beautiful views of the town and the Danube.
+If you want to learn more about it, then it is worth climbing up to Dürnstein Castle via the theme trailAlong the way, there are also beautiful views of the town and the Danube.

 Vineyard terraces near Weissenkirchen in der Wachau